What if I told you there’s a fungus that provides a ton of health benefits to your dog? One that can even fight cancer.

 Turkey tail is also a prebiotic.

-Prebiotics are insoluble fibers that ferment in the gut.
+Prebiotics are soluble fibers that ferment in the gut.
 This is important because they feed the probiotics that keep your dog healthy.
 The healthier your dog the better his immune system will be.

 This means your dog is better equipped to fight off: